marekskopal/orm/README.md

 ### Update

-You can create insert entities using `Update` builder.
+You can update entities using `Update` builder.
 Cascade update is currently not supported.

 ```php
 $user = $queryProvider->select(User::class)